banisterious/obsidian-canvas-roots/wiki-content/Styling-And-Theming.md

 **Note:** Advanced Canvas features may not be portable to other Canvas viewers.

+## Style Settings Plugin (Planned)

+> **Status:** Planned for v0.8.0.
+See [Roadmap](Roadmap#style-settings-integration) for details.

+Canvas Roots will integrate with the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin to provide a user-friendly way to customize visual options without editing CSS.

+### Planned Options

+**Family Chart View:**
+- Female card color
+- Male card color
+- Unknown gender card color
+- Chart background color
+- Card text color

+**Canvas Nodes (future):**
+- Node width and height
+- Border radius
+- Connection line styling

+### How It Will Work

+1. Install the Style Settings plugin from Community Plugins
+2. Open Settings → Style Settings
+3. Find the "Canvas Roots" section
+4. Adjust colors and dimensions with visual pickers and sliders

+This is an optional enhancement - Canvas Roots works without Style Settings installed.

 ## CSS Customization

-Canvas Roots uses CSS classes that can be customized in your vault's CSS snippets.
+For advanced customization beyond Style Settings, Canvas Roots uses CSS classes that can be customized in your vault's CSS snippets.

 ### Canvas Node Classes